-Will want to stop President Trump and the weak GOP Congress that does his bidding.
-His anti-Trump screed of twisted and failed logic was waved before by every network before the public of proof that even the great, conservative Mr. Will couldn’t take the new GOP.
+Will wants to stop President Trump and the weak GOP Congress that does his bidding.
+Every network waved his anti-Trump screed of twisted and failed logic before the public of proof that even the great, conservative Mr. Will couldn’t take the new GOP.

 George Will is a petulant, angry, little man whose entire premise is antithetical to conservative values.

 For a DC elitist who writes his pieces so that commoners must use a dictionary and thesaurus to read them, he sure grades a zero on logic.
 His headline can’t bury the flaw in his thinking, even if he shrouds it with verbosity, pomposity, and misdirection.